Diversion for Fail to Report Accident to Police

 Later in the evening, the Police attended upon our client at his home and he was subsequently interviewed and later charged.
 The client told the police that he later discovered when he got home that his car was in fact damaged, and at which point it was too late to have left his details with the owner of the other car.

-Our client received a court diversion for the Fail to Report Accident to Police charge.
-The police accepted that he may have made an honest and reasonable mistake as to whether there was damage to either vehicle; but upon learning of the damage to his car, was in their view, required to report the accident to the nearest police station.
+The police accepted that that the client may have made an honest and reasonable mistake as to whether there was damage to either vehicle; but upon learning of the damage to his car, was in their view, required to report the accident to the nearest police station.

 At the diversion hearing, several excellent character testimonials were provided which demonstrated that our client was an otherwise responsible and contributing member of the community.